Azure/azure-powershell/src/EventHub/EventHub/help/Set-AzEventHubGeoDRConfigurationFailOver.md

 ```

 ## DESCRIPTION
-The **Set-AzEventHubGeoDRConfigurationFailOver** cmdlet envokes GEO DR failover and reconfigure the alias to point to the secondary namespace
+The **Set-AzEventHubGeoDRConfigurationFailOver** cmdlet invokes GEO DR failover and reconfigure the alias to point to the secondary namespace

 ## EXAMPLES